m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/full-example/scenes.md

 presentationScene.addChild(wordLabel);
 ```

-Note how we set the `hidden` property to `true` for all of these entities.
+Note how we set the `hidden` property to `true` for all of these nodes.
 This is because we do not them to be visible until we explicitly show them in the presentation scene's `onAppear` event handler:

 ```js
 presentationScene.onAppear(() => {